cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

   - Also used as a launcher for various additional games.

 I will note that Envision is not typically recommended for WiVRn.
 Generally, you should be using system or Flatpak WiVRn instead.
-I will consider changing once either XRizer has FBT support properly built-in (Envision just makes building and using those forks practically seamless) or when Envision stops working.
+I will consider changing if/when Envision stops working, as I like being able to try out the latest changes every now and then.
 Though, there are some benefits using Envision:
 - I don't need to add the launch arguments to my Steam games.
-- Using a different XRizer fork/branch is as simple as changing a URL and rebuilding.
+- Using a different fork/branch of each component is as simple as changing a URL and rebuilding.
 - I get the latest changes as they happen without waiting for a release, though things might break sometimes.

 ---